A CRITICAL NEED

 - One-of-a-Kind Opportunity - The Baylor LL.M. is unique.
 There is nothing else like it in the country.
 Nowhere can the disciplines and elite skills necessary for litigation management be found in one place—in one program—with the depth and breadth of instruction as here.
 With a workable, 14-month format, roughly two thirds of the instruction is arranged to accommodate working professionals.
 This is the time to get on board.
 This is the time to plot a course for a highly rewarding career.
 This is the time to set sail.

-Baylor Law is now accepting applications for the cohorts starting in Spring 2021 or Fall 2021.
+Baylor Law is now accepting applications for the cohort starting in Fall 2021.
 Our admissions team is available to answer questions, call 254-271-0454.